Roles of health professionals

 Health visitors are trained nurses with a specialist public health qualification.
 They have extensive knowledge to offer help, advice and practical support to families about the care of children under 5.
 This may include:

 - feeding questions

 - sleep support

-They can also support with maternal mental health, and aim to support the family as a whole.
+They can also help with maternal mental health and aim to support the entire family.

 You should see a health visitor from the antenatal period and then at set contact points until your child reaches the age of 5 years.
 If you have any concerns about your child’s development aged 0-5, you should speak to a health visitor.
 You can request a health visitor if you do not have one.

-They can work with a variety of children with special educational needs, disability and complex health difficulties, and work in the setting that is most appropriate for the child, young person or their family/carers, including home, clinic, education setting or respite.
+They can work with a variety of children with special educational needs, disabilities and complex health difficulties, and work in the setting that is most appropriate for the child, young person or their family and carers, including home, clinic, education setting and respite.